ddeereAMCHS/2993-Graphs/README.md

   - Implement a method to remove a vertex from the graph (removeVertex)
     - This should also remove any edges that are connected to that vertex
   - Implement a method to remove an edge from the graph (removeEdge)
-  - Implement a method takes two vertices as parameters and returns the shortest path from the first vertex to the second (findPath)
-    - Separate the vertices with dashes
-    - Return null if there is no path from the first vertex to the second
   - Implement a method that takes two vertices as parameters and returns whether or not the first vertex is adjacent to the second vertex (isAdjacent)
   - Implement a toString method that returns the graph with the vertices and edges printed out
     - Separate the elements with commas and surround each set of elements with square brackets